 Heat vegetable oil in a medium-sized saucepan until hot.
 Fry dough balls or cakes until golden brown, about 6 or 7 minutes, turning to brown all over.

-Using tongs, place each buñuelo onto the plate with the sugar and cinnamon mixture and shake until well coated, turning piece over if necessary.
+Using tongs, place each buñuelo onto the plate with the sugar and cinnamon mixture and shake until well coated, turning the piece over if necessary.

 Serve your delicious buñuelos warm, with atole or hot chocolate, if you like.